tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

  * Build a container image (e.g. `docker build`)
  * Deploy a modified K8s object or Helm chart (e.g. `kubectl apply -f` or `helm install`)

-Tilt know which files correspond to a given resource and update action.
-It won't re-build a container just because you changed a Pod label or re-compile your backend after modifying some JSX.
+Tilt knows which files correspond to a given resource and update action.
+It won't re-build a container just because you changed a Pod label, or re-compile your backend when you’ve only edited some JSX.

 ### Runtime Status
 Unfortunately, just because it builds does not mean it works.